 Basic Hardware of Arduino/Genuino Mega 2560

 - USB Connector – USB connector is used for two purposes in Arduino.
-First one is to load user program to Arduino using Arduino IDE and another one is to power Arduino Board.
-For uploading program to board Click here.
+The first one is to load the Mega 2560 user program to Arduino using Arduino IDE and another one is to power Arduino Board.
+Learn uploading program to Arduino board.

 - Power Port – The Arduino can be powered using AC to DC adapter or battery.
 2.1mm center-positive plug is used to power the Arduino Board.
 Recommended input power Voltage is 7-12V.

 - USB Interface Chip – Arduino has Atmel ATmega16U2 as a USB interface chip.
 It is a bridge between Computer’s USB Port and the main processor’s serial port.

 - Digital I/O Pins – Arduino MEGA board has 54 Digital I/O Pins.
 The 54 Digital I/O Pins are numbered from Pin 0 to Pin 53.
 In which 15 of them are PWM (Pulse-Width Modulation) Digital I/O Pins.
 PWM pins are used to simulate analog output.
 Digital I/O Pins are used to take Digital Input or provide Digital Output in Arduino MEGA Board.